This article describes the frequently asked questions about the extended security updates for Windows 7.

 How will licensing work for Windows 7 ESU in virtual machine environments?

 ESU is licensed per device.
-Therefore, for traditional on-premises or dedicated Virtual Desktop Infrastructure (VDI), each endpoint that accesses a VM that runs Windows 7 ESU has to have an ESU license.
-In other words, it's not the VMs that have to be counted, but the terminals.
-If the customer moves to Windows Virtual Desktop (WVD), ESU is covered for no additional cost for the full three-year coverage period.
+For traditional on-premises or dedicated Virtual Desktop Infrastructure (VDI), each endpoint that accesses a VM that runs Windows 7 ESU must have an ESU license.
+In other words, it's not the VMs that must be counted, but the terminals.
+If the customer moves to Windows Virtual Desktop (WVD), ESU is covered for no extra cost for the full three-year coverage period.

 Will ESU be available through Unified Support?